Where to Buy

 GBM Assessment (Score: 8/10)

-James Joyce's Dubliners revolutionized the short story form with its precise, luminous prose and its unflinching portrayal of paralysis and thwarted aspiration in early twentieth-century Dublin.
-The collection culminates in "The Dead," widely regarded as the greatest short story ever written in English, a work of astonishing emotional depth and technical mastery.
+James Joyce's Dubliners revolutionized the short story form with its precise, radiant prose and its clear-eyed portrayal of paralysis and thwarted aspiration in early twentieth-century Dublin.
+The collection culminates in "The Dead," considered the greatest short story in English, a work of astonishing emotional depth and technical mastery.
 Together, these fifteen stories established Joyce as a literary artist of the highest order even before the innovations of Ulysses.

 Joyce set his stories in a Dublin still under British rule, capturing a city defined by colonial subjugation, Catholic moral authority, and economic stagnation.
 The collection's publication was delayed for years by publishers fearful of its frank treatment of Irish life, a struggle that foreshadowed the censorship battles Joyce would face throughout his career.